zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Image of responsive page mockups]()

 The home page has two major roles.
-Firstly, its role is to introduce the user to the website and enable them to understand its purpose and functionality.
-Secondly, the home page is the primary means of exploring user’s posts and discovering new ideas and discussions.

-To achieve the first goal I aimed to make the purpose of the home page as simple and clear as possible.
-Upon loading the page the user is presented with a column of posts down the centre of the page with a toolbar just above them with options to filter and sort.
-The user upon interacting with the scrollable list of posts will get an idea of the purpose of the site and will understand that this is an environment for creating and sharing posts.

-The second goal of the home page to be the primary post navigation screen is achieved by utilising several smaller features to make the functionality of viewing and exploring posts as convenient and intuitive as possible.

 #### Store Page

-The store page is a simply designed page, prioritising above all a clean and clear user experience and access to information and products.
+The store page is simply designed, prioritising above all a clean and clear user experience and access to information and products.
 The page has two sections, the first of these two sections is the product sort filtering and search section.
-This section provides users three options to customise the display of products in the store, offering the ability to filter by category, sort by either price ascending, price descending or by category and finally to filter results by search terms.
-By sumitting these parameters the products displayed on the page will change to suit the needs and intersests of the customer and create a positive user experience when browsing.
+This section provides users three options to customise the display of products in the store, offering the ability to filter by a category, sort by either price ascending, price descending or by category and finally to filter results by search terms.
+By submitting these parameters the products displayed on the page will change to suit the needs and interests of the customer and create a positive user experience when browsing.

 The second section is the product container wherein products are displayed on card elements in a responsive grid to provide a satisfying and easy browsing experience.
-The product card contains a number of features including a product image, the product name, price and SKU value, a link to the product details page for that product and a quantity input field with a button to add the product to the basket.
+The product card contains several features including a product image, the product name, price and SKU value, a link to the product details page for that product and a quantity input field with a button to add the product to the basket.

 #### Navbar

 The navbar is fixed at the top of the base template so that it appears on all pages of the site.
-It comtains links to all of the primary pages as well as a dropdown list providing links related to profile actions and certain restricted actions such as adding products to the store.
+It contains links to all of the primary pages as well as a dropdown list providing links related to profile actions and certain restricted actions such as adding products to the store.

-The colour of the navbar is the primary branding colour of the website in order to create a cohesive environment across all of the pages and applications of the site.
+The colour of the navbar is the primary branding colour of the website to create a cohesive environment across all of the pages and applications of the site.

 #### Progress Blog

+The progress blog is the page that visitors can go to to learn about the company and see updates and news from the company about its various tree-planting efforts.
+The page contains a primary container for the posts themselves as well as the background image of the SVG tree that is also used on the home page.
+The Post container has two main components, an add post button, that will display if the active user is authorised and the post display.

+The post display consists of a series of post cards displayed vertically with the newest post at the top.
+The post card itself has several elements.
+If the user is authorised there is an options menu dropdown button on the head of the post, with an image below and the content of the post just above the base.
+Along the base of the post, there is the date that the post was published, the author of the post and finally, a show comments button.

+When the show comment button is pressed the comments section will open, containing the add comment form and the comments that are already attached to the post.

 #### Add / Edit Post Page

+The add and edit post pages are relatively simple, they contain a form with an input field for each of the fields of the post model.
+In the case of the image field, a custom Django widget is used, which allows for the display of the image if one is already in use.

 #### Sponsorship Page